Ruy Mingas

-Early life
+Life

 Mingas was born in the Ingombota area of Luanda, the son of André Rodrigues Mingas Júnior and Antónia Diniz de Aniceto Vieira Dias.
 Some of Ruy Mingas' siblings were also notable figures in Angolan history, namely the singer and composer André Rodrigues Mingas Júnior, linguist and researcher Amélia Mingas, athlete and administrator Júlia Rodrigues Mingas, police commander José "Zé" Rodrigues Mingas and economist, writer and politician Saíde Mingas.

 Mingas belonged to a family of influential Angolan musicians.
 From his uncle Liceu Vieira Dias he received the rhythm and a new way of interpreting Angolan music.
 During his musical career, Mingas developed his musical abilities after learning from his uncle Liceu Vieira Dias and the Ngola Ritmos in order asked him to "cultivate [his] musical ear", thus partly influencing another Angolan musician, his brother André Mingas.

 Mingas was an athlete in the 1950s and 1960s, having competed in the high jump and 110 m hurdles, at Sport Lisboa e Benfica, being the record holder in the high jump in July 1960.

 Mingas was married to Julieta Cristina da Silva Branco Lima, and with her had 6 children: Katila Mingas, a singer; Ângela Cristina Branco Lima Rodrigues Mingas, an architect; Nayma Mingas, a model; Carlos Filipe Branco Lima Rodrigues Mingas, an event producer; and a set of twins.